ialbert/plac/README.md

     # Execute function via plac.call()
     plac.call(main)
 ```

+And that's it!
+The program can now take parameters from the command line like so:

+    python example.py -i 10 B

 Running the script with `$ python example.py -h` will give you the
 following help message: :